inzynierka-apbd-2023/medicare-application/frontend-container/medicare-frontend/README.md

 ---

+## API Base and Sign-on Flow

+- All API calls go through `/api` which is proxied by Nginx to the UserService.
+In Docker, this is configured via `VITE_API_BASE_URL=/api`.
+- Registration is a two-step flow: Register (create account) then Complete Profile (update profile with returned `user.id`).
+- JWT is persisted in `localStorage` as `authToken` and attached in the `Authorization` header.
+- The Register page enforces password strength and checks for duplicate emails via `/api/users/availability` with debouncing.

 # Git Hooks & Commit Convention Documentation

 This project uses automated Git hooks to enforce code quality and commit message standards.